johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

 ## How to run
 Follow the instruction on the [Readme.md file](https://github.com/ualberta-smr/RefactoringAwareMergingEvaluation) of the project to build and run the project.

+**You may also use the following steps that were adapted from the [Readme.md file of RefMerge](https://github.com/ualberta-smr/RefactoringAwareMergingEvaluation) and [Readme.md file of RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi)**
 1. **Clone and build RefactoringMiner** <br/>
 Use **git clone https://github.com/tsantalis/RefactoringMiner.git** to clone RefactoringMiner.
 Then build RefactoringMiner with **./gradlew distzip**.
 It will be under build/distributions. <br/>